 How to choose a Medigap plan in Alabama

 Since Medigap plans are standardized, comparing your options is fairly straightforward.
 Consider which benefits the plan includes to determine the level of coverage you need and want.
 Remember, though, that you need to think of your future needs, as well.
 You may be tempted to buy the cheapest plan you can get.
 Unfortunately, medical underwriting means you'll likely be stuck with that plan for the entire time you have Medicare – even if your medical needs change.
 We usually recommend people get the level of coverage they expect they'll need in the future.

 When comparing costs, take the time to review the insurance carrier.
 You want a company you can trust.

 Our Find a Plan tool makes it easy to compare Medigap plans in Alabama.
-Just enter your location and coverage start date to review plan options in your area.
+Just enter your location to review plan options in your area.